We have compiled videos and troubleshooting techniques to help you solve problems, and get the most out of your safe.

 Why is the handle pointing in a different direction than it used to be?

 The handle has a built in clutch mechanism.
 When the handle is forced it will slip left or right.
-To reset it simply force it back to it's original position when locked.

 The handle on my safe is free spinning.
 What happened?